How to keep the air in your home clean

 But as you spend more time inside to practice social distancing, it’s important to ensure your home’s air is clean, as indoor air can be worse than outdoor air.

-Dirty air can cause a variety of respiratory illnesses, and data from a recent Centers of Disease Control report showed roughly three-quarters of hospitalized COVID-19 patients had at least one underlying health issue, which included asthma and lung disease.
+Dirty air can cause a variety of respiratory illnesses, and data from a Centers of Disease Control report showed roughly three-quarters of hospitalized COVID-19 patients had at least one underlying health issue, which included asthma and lung disease.